IEEE.orgIEEE Xplore Digital LibraryIEEE StandardsMore Sites

 Michael Koziol

-Michael Koziol is an associate editor at IEEE Spectrum where he covers everything telecommunications.
-He graduated from Seattle University with bachelor's degrees in English and physics, and earned his master's degree in science journalism from New York University.
+Michael Koziol is the news manager at IEEE Spectrum.
+Previously, he was an associate editor covering telecommunications.
+He graduated from Seattle University with bachelor's degrees in English and Physics, and earned his master's degree in science journalism from New York University.

 Eliza Strickland